mraible/mongock-docs/site/v5/professional/professional-setup.md

 ### 3. Provide the license key to Mongock

-There are two way of providing the license key:
+There are two ways of providing the license key:

 #### Builder
 If you are using the Mongock builder, you can use the builer method `setLicenseKey` and pass the license key generated.
-Although the following image shows the license key literal in the code, we suggest to load it from properties or the environment, which is always a more seure way to do it.
+Although the following image shows the license key literal in the code, we suggest to load it from properties or the environment, which is always a more secure way to do it.
 <p class="text-center">
     <img width="50%" src="/images/license-key-builder.jpeg" alt="license-builder">
 </p>

 #### Properties
 If you are using Spring boot, there is a config property available called `licenseKey`.
-As mentioned in the previous point, we suggest to use a more secure approach of providing the license key, such us loading from the environment.
+As mentioned in the previous point, we suggest to use a more secure approach of providing the license key, such as loading the license key value from environment variables.
 <p class="text-center">
     <img width="50%" src="/images/license-key-properties.jpeg" alt="license-properties">
 </p>